patrik1970/lit-element-component-library/readme.md

 # LitElement Simple Component Library

-This is an application build with LitElement, Webcomponents, Webpack, Javascript, HTML and CSS.
+This is an application build with LitElement, Webcomponents, Webpack, Javascript, HTML5 and CSS3.

 ## Getting started